isolutionsag/devops-security-cheat-sheet/docs/index.md

 ## Assign Azure SQL Permissions

-The following example show how to assign permissions on an Azure SQL Database to Azure Active Directory Groups.
+The following example show how to assign permissions on an Azure SQL Database to Azure Active Directory Groups in an Azure DevOps Pipeline.

 ### Prerequisites
 - An Azure SQL Database.